-With the building of Interstate 25 (I-25) in 1960, much of the traffic heading south by-passed Nevada Avenue and it was no longer the gateway to the City.
-It remained a business loop for I-25 until it was reverted to local control in 2007 as part of a trade for the State takeover of Powers Boulevard to the east.
+With the building of Interstate 25 (I-25) in 1960, much of the traffic heading south by-passed Nevada Avenue and it was no longer the gateway to the city.
+It remained a business loop for I-25 until it was reverted to local control in 2007 as part of a trade for the state takeover of Powers Boulevard to the east.

 In the Master Plan area, there is evidence of a number of intriguing narratives from the community's past.
-To the north is the former Cragmoor Sanitarium, now home to UCCS, which is a key part of our enduring connection to health and health care.
+To the north is the former Cragmoor Sanitarium, now home to the University of Colorado at Colorado Springs, which is a key part of our enduring connection to health and health care.
 To the east is Monument Creek and the tracks of the historic Denver and Rio Grande Railroad.

 To the south is the Roswell neighborhood that was once a company town for the Rock Island Railroad and home to its roundhouse and maintenance operations.
-Roswell was also the location for a horse-race track situated north of Fillmore and west of Nevada.
+Roswell was also home to a horse-race track that was north of Fillmore and west of Nevada.